 Comparison

-How to install the RedHat Shaders
+How To Install RedHat Shaders

 - Download the RedHat shaders for Minecraft from the file section below.
 Pick the file that matches your Minecraft edition and version.